Emel Mathlouthi: Everywhere We Looked Was Burning (2019)

 In 2019, she released her first all-English album Everywhere We Looked Was Burning, she wanted "to write about nature as well as the beauty and struggle of these times".
 She was inspired by the "essential imagery" of US poets such T.S.
 Eliot and John Ashbury.
 At that time, she he had been living in the New-York area for a few years.
 New York Times reviewed it saying; "As she sings about a mysterious experience, the sustained, modal melody and stretches of drone harmony hint at North African and Arab underpinnings, while its electric and electronic instruments pulse and hover in virtual space, maintaining the enigma".
 Brooklyn Vegan wrote that "these really are some of her most breathtaking songs yet".
 Everywhere We Looked Was Burning was produced in part with Steve Moore.

 That year, Emel also sang on Moore's Beloved Exile EP.
 AllMusic reviewed her performance saying, "opener "Your Sentries Will Be Met with Force" features the enchanting vocals of Tunisian singer Emel Mathlouthi, who adds a sublime new dimension to Moore's glowing, pulsating electronics".

-In 2017 she performed returned to Tunisia for her first concert there in five years, headlining the prestigious Carthage Festival.
+In 2017 she returned to Tunisia for her first concert there in five years, headlining the prestigious Carthage Festival.
 That summer she also performed at the Beitaddine Festival in Lebanon, and the SummerStage festival in Central Park, New York City.